 When and Why a Report is Needed

-Each registrant must file a quarterly report on Form LD-2 no later than 20 days (or on the first business day after such 20th day if the 20th day is not a business day) after the end of the quarterly period beginning on the first day of January, April, July, and October of each year in which a registrant is registered.
+Each registrant must file a quarterly activity report (LD-2) no later than 20 days (or on the first business day after such 20th day if the 20th day is not a business day) after the end of the quarterly period beginning on the first day of January, April, July, and October of each year in which a registrant is registered.
 Lobbying firms file separate reports for each client for each quarterly reporting period, while organizations employing in-house lobbyists file one report covering their in-house lobbying activities for each quarterly reporting period.
-All reports must be filed electronically (with exceptions as noted below).
+All reports must be filed electronically.
 The Secretary and Clerk do not have the authority under the LDA to grant extensions to registrants.

-The obligation to report under the LDA arises from active status as a registrant (i.e., a registration on file that has not been validly terminated).
-Section 5(a) of the LDA requires a registrant to file a report for the quarterly period in which it incurred its registration requirement, and for each quarterly period thereafter, through and including the reporting period encompassing the date of registration termination.
-A timely report using Form LD-2 is required even though the registration was in effect for only part of the reporting period.
+The obligation to report under the LDA arises from active status as a registrant (with a registration on file for which a termination report has not been filed).
+The LDA (2 U.S.C. § 1604(a)) requires a registrant to file a report for the quarterly period in which it incurred its registration requirement, and for each quarterly period thereafter, through and including the reporting period encompassing the date of registration termination.
+A timely quarterly activity report (LD-2) is required even though the registration was in effect for only part of the reporting period.
 So long as a registration is on file and has not been terminated, a registrant must report its lobbying activities even if those activities during a particular quarterly period would not trigger a registration requirement in the first instance (e.g., a lobbying firm’s income from a client amounted to less than $3,000 during a particular quarterly period).
-A registrant with no lobbying activity during a quarterly period checks the no activity box on Form LD-2.
+A registrant with no lobbying activity during a quarterly period checks the “no activity” box on the quarterly activity report (LD-2).

-Example 1: “A” is the only lobbyist of Lobbying Firm “Z” listed in the registration filed for Client “Y” on February 14, 2008.
-During January March 2008, “A” lobbied for “Y” nearly full time.
-During the April – June period in 2008, however, “A” made only one lobbying contact for “Y” in April, but lobbying fees for the quarter were $10,000.
-For the April – June quarterly period, even though “A” had minimal lobbying activities, Lobbying Firm “Z” must report “A’s” lobbying activities (due to “A’s” being listed as a lobbyist) and must report the $10,000 lobbying fees.
+Example 1: “A” is the only lobbyist of Lobbying Firm “Z” listed in the registration filed for Client “Y” on February 14, 2015.
+During January–March 2015, “A” lobbied for “Y” nearly full‑time.
+During the April–June period in 2015, however, “A” made only one lobbying contact for “Y” in April, but lobbying fees for the quarter were $10,000.
+For the April–June quarterly period, even though “A” had minimal lobbying activities, Lobbying Firm “Z” must report “A’s” lobbying activities (due to “A’s” being listed as a lobbyist) and must report the $10,000 lobbying fees.

-Example 2: Lobbying Firm “Z” is retained by Client “X” on June 1, 2008 for thirty days to lobby on a particular issue that is on the legislative calendar and the issue is settled prior to the departure of House and Senate Members for the July 4th recess.
-Firm “Z” must file its registration by July 15, file its Q2 LD-2 Report by July 20, and, if it chooses to terminate, file its termination report by October 20.
+Example 2: Lobbying Firm “Z” is retained by Client “X” on June 1, 2015 for 30 days to lobby on a particular issue that is on the legislative calendar and the issue is settled prior to the departure of House and Senate Members for the July 4th recess.
+Firm “Z” must file its registration by July 15, file its quarterly activity report (LD-2) by July 20, and, if it chooses to terminate, file its termination report by October 20.

 Disclosing that a Client is a State or Local Government or Instrumentality